Arsenaultm90/Arsenaultm90/README.md

 I currently live in Ottawa, ON.
 <br />
-I'm a self-taught Front-End Web Developer looking for employment.
+I'm a Front-End Web Developer looking for employment.
 <br />
-I'm currently learning about React which is what my portoflio website is written with.
+My currently  specialty is in React.

 <br />